 There are some exceptions and important details you should be aware of when using Bing Ads targeting options.

-Remember these key points when considering targeting options:
+Remember these key points when considering your PPC targeting options:

 Thanks for reading this training on Bing Ads targeting.
 Continue your training or take the Bing Ads Accredited Professional exam to become accredited.